What Disease Is Caused by Excess Aldosterone (hyperaldosteronism)?

 • Renovascular hypertension

-In secondary aldosteronism, the adrenal glands produce excess aldosterone as an appropriate response to another medical condition.
+Although aldosterone secretion is physiologically driven by elevated renin in secondary aldosteronism, the resulting hormone excess can still worsen hypertension and fluid overload and requires management of the underlying cause.
 This is typically driven by high levels of renin, a kidney enzyme.
 The elevated aldosterone is a symptom of the underlying problem, not the primary cause.

 What are the Signs and Risks?